bill-auger/av-caster/CONTRIBUTING.md

 ```

-### Pull requests
+### Pull Requests

 * Developers: please issue pull requests against the [upstream 'development' branch: https://github.com/bill-auger/av-caster](https://github.com/bill-auger/av-caster/tree/development).
 * Designers: please issue pull requests against the [upstream 'design' branch: https://github.com/bill-auger/av-caster](https://github.com/bill-auger/av-caster/tree/design).

 Note that branches other than 'master' tend to be rebased often so you may need to force pull those.
 Please rebase all pull requests on/into the latest development or design HEAD and squash trivial commits but try to retain significant notable commits (see example below).
-Ideally in this way, all upstream branches should be a fast-foreward from master so re-sync should be simple.
+Ideally in this way, all upstream branches should be a fast-foreward from master and so re-sync should be simple.

-### commit messages
+### Commit Messages

 Please add commit messages of the following form:
 ```